Mr Farrell's general points are only in the headings of this post if you want to read them in detail you need to go to:

 10. The quality of occult information has become less and not more.

+The quality of occult information is the highest it has ever been.
+Humanity now has much greater access to the actual sources that most modern commentaries are based upon than ever before, can read them and make up their own minds.
+We don't need the next 101 sorcery guide from Llewellyn.
+Sales are down from tens of thousands to hundreds?
+Good, its done.
+Game over.
+Just like the music industry.
 They were charging eighteen pounds for a CD in the 90s - I am glad these industries are dying - they deserve to.
 Publishing will only exist for these small beautifully bound works of the grimoire crowd, as it should be, and the way it once was - these books are not for the mass marketing of the occult they are for the veneration and dedicated study of the secret and the few.

+In conclusion I agree with Mr Farrell that the WMT is going through a very rough patch and might dissolve.
 In order to penetrate the mysteries you are going to have to work hard but at least we no longer have to painstakingly copy esoteric treatises by candlelight in secret basements while hiding from the Inquisition - I can now just go to sacred-texts.com.
 If the price of that is dark fluff blowing in the wind so-be-it.
 Its worth it, more than worth it for what we have now.
 These are boom times for the elect.
 Make the most of them.
 Work harder, stop chatting shit, share results, be selective and ignore the idiots.